Problems at work

 If you feel physically threatened and need help, phone the police on 131 444.

 You are protected by law against discrimination on a range of grounds including age, gender and race.
-If you think you're a victim of unlawful discrimination, visit Equal Opportunity Commission.
+If you think you're a victim of unlawful discrimination or sexual harassment, visit Equal Opportunity Commission.

 Apprentices and trainees